icub-tech-iit/documentation/docs/icub_robot_calibration/icub3-stator-rotor-autocalibration.md

 Looking at par64, the rightmost 4 digits are the offset: `0x0079` = `121` degrees; this is the value to save in the file (see next steps).

+!!!warning
-The 8 leftmost digits (in the example `0xffcc0042`) must be not `0` or the calibration is failed/not completed.
+    The 8 leftmost digits (in the example `0xffcc0042`) must be not `0`!<br>
+    Otherwise the calibration is failed/not completed.

 !!!note
     The joint number is determined by its `2FOC` can address, taking care that `adr` can be [1-4]: